phiggins42/rstwiki-git/index.rst

 Second Point
 ------------

-This is a custom directive:
+This is a custom directive called ``api-link``

-.. api-ref :: dojo.query
+.. api-link :: dojo.query

 Inline Examples
 ---------------